Split shooting: Shooting

+Perpetrator

+Filip Zavadlav, (born c.
+1995) was a seaman from Split, and had no confirmed ties to organized crime according to early reports.
+Zavadlav was raised in the Skalice neighborhood of Split, alongside two younger brothers, Stanislav and Anton Ivan.
+His upbringing was characterized by severe domestic instability, poverty, and systemic failure of social services.
+Zavadlav's father was a merchant seafarer and was frequently absent, while his mother was highly abusive.
+In 2008, at the age of 13, Zavadlav reported his mother to the authorities after a violent incident, leading to a police intervention and a subsequent 10-month suspended prison sentence for his mother.
+Despite at least 11 documented interventions by social welfare services during his childhood, the household environment remained dysfunctional.

+As they reached adolescence, both of Zavadlav's brothers developed severe drug addictions and became involved in local criminal networks, which frequently brought drug dealers and extortionists into contact with the family home.
+Acquaintances and neighbors later described Zavadlav as an introverted youth who actively attempted to distance himself from his family's criminal environment.

+Zavadlav completed secondary education and enrolled at the Maritime Faculty in Split.
+Seeking to escape his domestic situation, he received assistance from a local Catholic nun, who helped him secure a rental apartment in the Varoš neighborhood of Split.
+In 2018, Zavadlav gained employment as a deck officer on a cargo ship, working at sea for 14 months.
+Zavadlav used his maritime earnings to maintain his independent living arrangements and to provide financial support to his family, including a brother who was incarcerated at the time.
+However, upon his return to Split, Zavadlav was reportedly subjected to continuous harassment and extortion by local drug dealers demanding payment for debts incurred by his brothers.

 Threats and Family Harassment

 Court testimony later revealed that Zavadlav's family had endured ongoing intimidation and threats linked to local narcotics groups.
 His brother had reportedly been assaulted several times by members of the same circle as the victims.
 Defense attorneys claimed the accused had suffered psychological distress and "diminished capacity" from prolonged stress and fear.

-Surrender and Arrest
+Arrest and legal proceedings

 After the killings, Zavadlav reportedly left the crime scene and went toward the city center.
 Several media outlets claimed he briefly entered a local bar before surrendering to police without resistance, though official reports stated he was captured later that evening.
 He was taken into custody by the Croatian police and later transferred to a psychiatric hospital for evaluation.
 Police described the murders as a deliberate act of revenge following long-term conflicts involving his family.